-No one likes having a greasy face, but oftentimes, what we do to combat the oil leads to the production of even more oil.
-‘Oily skin happens when the sebaceous glands in the skin make too much sebum,’ explains Dr. Gretchen Frieling, a board-certified dermatopathologist.
-‘Sebum is the waxy, oily substance that protects and hydrates the skin, and it’s essential for keeping the skin healthy.
-However, too much sebum can lead to oily skin, clogged pores, and acne.’
-According to Dr. Joshua Zeichner, director of cosmetic and clinical research in dermatology at Mount Sinai Hospital, how much oil your skin produces is determined by your genes.
-‘While you can’t change your genetics, you can minimize the appearance of oily skin by using specific skin-care products,’ he explains.
+If your skin type is oily, for the most part, it’s down to genetics.
+“Oily skin happens when the sebaceous glands in the skin make too much sebum,” explains Gretchen Frieling, a board-certified dermatopathologist.
+“Sebum is the waxy, oily substance that protects and hydrates the skin, and it’s essential for keeping the skin healthy.
+However, too much sebum can lead to oily skin, clogged pores, and acne.”

 Best overall face wash for oily skin

 Park and Frieling both recommend CeraVe’s Foaming Facial Cleanser.
 It’s safe to use for all skin types, including oily.
 “I love this product because the formula has three essential ceramides to cleanse the skin without stripping it in the process,” says Frieling.
 She notes that ceramides repair the skin’s outer barrier over time, preventing damage and visible ageing.
 The face wash also contains highly moisturising hyaluronic acid, plus niacinamide, which calms the skin.
 If you find a foaming cleanser too drying, Park advises experimenting with various formulas until you find one that works for you.
 “And it’s important to remember to continue to moisturise the face,” she adds.
 (Read our list of the six very best moisturisers for oily skin here.)